ABC GIRL SCOUT COOKIES

 - Does ABC Bakers offer any vegan cookies?

-Yes.
-ABC has FIVE vegan cookies in our product line: Girl Scout S'mores™, Lemonades™, Thanks-A-Lot®, Thin Mints and Peanut Butter Patties®.
+Yes, we have five vegan cookies: Girl Scout S'mores™, Lemonades™, Thanks-A-Lot®, Thin Mints and Peanut Butter Patties®

 - Do the Gluten Free Trios Girl Scout Cookies meet the FDA’s 20 parts per million limit?